pyohannes/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 This attributes is required for consumer spans modelling `deliver`, `receive`, or `settle` operations.
 The name of the source a message is received from can be different from the name of the destination a message was sent to.

+If messages in a batch have different `messaging.source.name`, it MUST be populated on each corresponding link to message context.
+Otherwise it MUST be populated on consumer span.

-**[2]:** When available and the same for all messages being sent
+**[2]:** When available and the same for all messages being sent.

 **[3]:** If the message destination is either a `queue` or `topic`.